AnushKarampuri00/AppliedBioinfo/week04/README.md

 # Retrieving the genomic Data
-I selected the Zika virus-related study (group 2), I have selected the RefSeq assembly GCF_000882815.3 from Zika virus to retrieve the genome and annotation data for analysis.
+I selected the Zika virus-related study (group 2), I have selected the RefSeq assembly GCF_000882815.3 from Zika virus (MR 766 Strain) to retrieve the genome and annotation data for analysis.

 ## Download the genome FASTA and GFF files